Cast Your Vote

 While all registered voters should automatically be eligible and receive a mail-in ballot, if you need a mail-in ballot and haven’t received one you can apply for one here as long as it’s at least seven days before the election.

 If you’re not sure if you’re already registered to vote, you can also check your voter status online to make sure that you’re ready for election day.
-Even if it’s already passed October 19th, there is also special same day voter registration available at county election offices, polling places, or voting centers.
-Additional information about same day voting will be available here in the near future.
+Even if it’s already passed October 24th, there is also special same day voter registration available at county election offices, polling places, or voting centers.
+Additional information about same day voting is available here.

 Search the Library Catalog: